 An experimental file notification resource has been added to the project.
 The options are at Options/Application/General.

-Prior backup (full or database) will not be compatible anymore from this version.
+Prior backup (full or database) will no longer be compatible from this version on.

 A set of new icons was created specially to the project: thanks to Philipe Silva Farias for the hard work.

-The visual identity of the project was changed: thanks to Carolina Sartório Faria for the work.
+The visual identity of the project changed: thanks to Carolina Sartório Faria for the work.

 Some improvements were made in the Options/Application and this interface has new options now.